emanoel-bruno/Manjaro-Help/README.md

-# Manjaro_Scripts
+# Manjaro Help

-This is a collection of scripts made to fix manjaro problems.
+This is a collection of scripts made to fix manjaro problems encountered while using manjaro and tutorials finded on the web.